 - Add the ice cold water 2 tablespoons at a time and use a wooden spoon to stir.
 After adding ½ cup of the water, the dough should stick together when tested with your hands.
 If it seems too dry, add 2 more tablespoons of ice cold water.

-- Form the dough into 2 equal balls, and wrap with parchment paper or plastic wrap, and set in the refrigerator to set.
+- Form the dough into 2 equal balls, and wrap with parchment paper or plastic wrap, and set in the refrigerator to set for at least one hour.

 - In a mixing bowl toss the peach slices with the white and brown sugar.
 Stir well and set aside for an hour.